 Part Two - Cosmological Spirituality

-The laws of this cosmology work differently than we currently understand.
+The laws of spiritual cosmology work differently than we currently understand.
 Science and spirituality co-exist.
-Spirit is an energy that connects all matter and energy in the universe.
-Quantum physic is showing us how our involvement, expectations, and emotions affect outcomes.
-Thoughts become things.
-Learning how to work with the universe yields a more satisfying life.
+Spirit, through consciousness, is an energy that connects all matter and energy in the universe.

 Part Three - Engagement